-What the plugin offers is the ability to create up to 3 ads that are then displayed on your front page.
+The plugin offers the ability to create up to 3 ads that are then displayed on your front page.
 Their changelog page is a joke – most of it involves updates for the translations.
-The PRO-plugin page in the backend is bigger than the core features.
+The PRO plugin page in the backend is bigger than the core features.
 There isn’t even an ad plugin available for purchase.
-Therefore, in this case at least, the name of the plugin does not provide what it promises.
+Therefore, in this case, the plugin’s name Google AdSense Plugin does not provide what it promises.

 Simple Ads Manager

-Simple Ads Manager is the plugin of my choice.
-It needs some time to understand, but has the best proportion between complexity in features and usability.
-The advert management is flexible and even allowed selling ads directly.
-You can also perform simple tests.
-Even Google DFP is directly supported.
+Simple Ads Manager was the plugin of my choice.
+It needed some time to understand but has the best proportion between complexity in features and usability.
+The advert management was flexible and even allowed selling ads directly.
+You could also perform simple tests.
+Even Google DFP was directly supported.

-The latest reviews show two drawbacks in the development: errors are being echoed and the click counting is wrong.
-Personally, I don’t care about click counting because this is done by my ad networks.
+The latest reviews showed two drawbacks in the development: errors have been echoed, and the click counting was wrong.
+Personally, I don’t care about click counting because my ad networks do this.
 However, if you sell ads directly with a fixed amount of ads, this feature is critical.
 Since this bug has not been fixed for a long period, I believe that the author doesn’t have enough time to maintain the plugin.
 In such cases, you should think about choosing a plugin that comes with a business model than one that is developed for free.
 From my experience in ad optimization, I know how even small technical changes eat up your valuable time.

-Based on the reviews and downloads, this WordPress AdSense plugin is slim, simple to use, and comes with an option to experiment with ad placements in posts.
-For someone who needs only up to 10 ad codes and doesn’t know how to place shortcodes or functions into template files, Quick AdSense really seems to be a simple solution that I can recommend.
+Based on the reviews and downloads, the Quick AdSense plugin is slim, simple to use, and comes with an option to experiment with ad placements in posts.
+For someone who needs only up to 10 ad codes and doesn’t know how to place shortcodes or functions into template files, Quick AdSense seems to be a simple solution that I can recommend.

-As I mentioned, I have reviewed many more AdSense plugins for WordPress, but they are too small, too young, or too buggy to mention them here.
-Feel free to share your experience with these or other AdSense plugins below in the comments.
+As I mentioned, I have reviewed many more Google AdSense plugins for WordPress, but they are too small, too young, or too buggy to mention them here.